How to Choose the Right Motorcycle Helmet Size Online

 After measuring, compare your number with the size information on the product page.
 Do not assume that your usual size will always match across different helmet models.
 Helmet structure, padding, and head shape can affect how a size feels.

 If you are choosing a Cyril helmet, check the size details for the specific model.
-A full face helmet such as the FF357 or R1-PRO may feel different from the A128 modular helmet because the front structure and fit around the face are not exactly the same.
+A full face helmet such as the Cyril Mad Shark or Cyril R1-PRO may feel different from the Cyril A128 modular helmet because the front structure and fit around the face are not exactly the same.

 How Should a Helmet Feel When It Fits?